Register Annually with McDougal Graduate Student Life (GSL) in GSAS - Yale Connect (on Orgsync) - new online system

 - Registered Orgs, including those receiving McD GSL funding, can submit events to the weekly McDougal GSL e-notes to publicize them to the graduate community.

-For 2016-17, the McDougal GSL - GSAS Organization Registration process has changed.
+For 2017-18, the McDougal GSL - GSAS Organization Registration process is now online

-- By Feb.
-8, existing and new grad organizations request to register with McD GSL using the new system online.
+- Existing and new grad organizations request to register with McD GSL using the new system online.

-- One group leader must Login with Yale Netid to Yale Connect on the Orgsync platform to register a new group with GSAS - McDougal GSL.
+- One group leader must Login with Yale Netid to Yale Connect on the Orgsync platform to register or renew a new group with GSAS - McDougal GSL.

 - Choose “Organizations” from home screen